Activities for children

 Meet the Paston griffin

 The Paston family chose a griffin as their symbol.
 It is brave, bold and clever - the perfect symbol for the Pastons.
 You can spot some Paston griffins out and about in the Norfolk countryside.
-We've created our own version of the Paston griffin - what do you think it should be called?
+We've created our own version of the Paston griffin - explore activities and make your own griffin for our creative gallery.

 Pastons and the plague